 Tulane has partnered with Tuition Management Systems (TMS) to offer a payment plan that allows you to spread your education expenses over smaller monthly installments.
 Payments begin as early as April for Fall semesters, and September for Spring semesters.

 To take advantage of the monthly payment plan, simply enroll on their website, or you may call them toll-free at 800-722-4867.
 Once enrolled, you will be billed monthly in accordance with the Monthly Payment Schedule printed on your planner.
 Enrollment for Fall 2017 plans will not be accepted after July 15, 2017.
+Enrollment in Spring 2018 only plans will not be accepted after December 15, 2017.

 Click here for more information about the TMS Payment Plan